-A tipper truck can carry a maximum capacity of around 44 tonnes, but many models are designed for lighter work with a gross vehicle weight of 7.5 tonnes.
-There are small tipper trucks with fourteen or sixteen-tonne capacities as well.
-The vehicle’s total weight affects the number of wheels, which means you will find four, six, and eight-wheeled tipper trucks.
+They can carry a maximum capacity of around 44 tonnes, but many models are designed for lighter work with a gross vehicle weight of 7.5 tonnes.
+There are smaller trucks with fourteen or sixteen-tonne capacities as well.
+The vehicle’s total weight affects the number of wheels, which means you will find four, six, and eight-wheeled trucks.

 All tipper trucks are three metres wide, so as the weight and capacity go up, the length of the truck increases.
 Typically the axle and wheel configurations provide:

 Four wheels – up to 24.5 tonnes with a truck length of 7.6m

 Six wheels – up to 26 tonnes with a truck length of 7.6m